-Always wear them when driving, even if driving short distances.
-If your driver license says corrective lenses are required, it is illegal to move a vehicle without using corrective lenses.

-Keep an extra set of corrective lenses in your vehicle.
-If your normal corrective lenses are broken or lost, you can use the spare lenses to drive safely.

-Avoid using dark or tinted corrective lenses at night, even if you think they help with glare.
+- Always wear them when driving, even if driving short distances.
+If your driver license says corrective lenses are required, it is illegal to move a vehicle without using corrective lenses. - Keep an extra set of corrective lenses in your vehicle.
+If your normal corrective lenses are broken or lost, you can use the spare lenses to drive safely. - Avoid using dark or tinted corrective lenses at night, even if you think they help with glare.
 Tinted lenses cut down the light that you need to see clearly under night driving conditions.

 Glare.
 Drivers can be blinded for a short time by bright light.
-It takes time to recover from this blindness.
-Older drivers are especially bothered by glare.
-Most people have been temporarily blinded by camera flash units or by the high beams of an oncoming vehicle.
 It can take several seconds to recover from glare.
 Even two seconds of glare blindness can be dangerous.
 A vehicle going 55 mph will travel more than half the distance of a football field during that time.
-Don't look directly at bright lights when driving.
-Look at the right side of the road.
-Watch the sidelines when someone coming toward you has very bright lights on.